forestdb/forestdb.org/models/lucas-kemp-2015-replication.md

 // results are shown in the graphs below.
 ~~~

 L&K used a simple grid search to find parameter values that minimized sum squared error.
-They considered considered 1000 uniformly spaced parameter values between 0 and 1.
+They considered 1000 uniformly spaced parameter values between 0 and 1.
 Best-fit parameter was s=0.53.

 Our model simulations show the same results as Lucas & Kemp 2015. ([caveat](./lucas-kemp-2015-replication.html#embedded-counterfactuals))